-Organization Current role in SLM and PA management Indicative Project Roles for enforcement at this office, as poaching is currently viewed as a low priority Department of Lands and Natural Resources (including Forestry Division) Ads and Issue permits, responsible for approving the establishment of PAs.
-Coordinate boundary survey and maintai Department of Public Safety, Fish and Wildlife Enforcement agency for protected areas in Pohnpei, and community awareness and outreach activities, partners with CSP and others to conduct campaigns Ridge to reef enforcement.
+Organization Current role in SLM and PA management Indicative Project Roles for enforcement at this office, as poaching is currently viewed as a low priority Department of Lands and Natural Resources (including Forestry Division) Issue permits, responsible for approving the establishment of PAs.
+Coordinate with partner agencies on important task relating the watershed land.
+Department of Lands/Forestry mandated agency for terrestrial management.
+Engaged by CSP in the process of soliciting community support for the establishment of new PAs, assists in shepherding through the legal registration of new PAs.
+Also supposed to help with management, but do not have a person assigned.
+Division of Lands/Forestry in charge of all the mangrove PAs and the Watershed Take part in community meetings, field boundary survey and maintain records and information.
+Work with the OFA, Fisheries and Aquaculture on enforcement of regulations in terrestrial conservation in Pohnpei.
+State-level R2R project partner leading implementation of PA activities.
+Department of Public Safety, Fish and Wildlife Enforcement agency for protected areas in Pohnpei, and community awareness and outreach activities, partners with CSP and others to conduct campaigns Ridge to reef enforcement.
 Work with municipalities for terrestrial/watershed protected area enforcement.
 Provision of training on enforcement to conservation officers in protected areas.
 Environmental Protection Agency Regulatory agency responsible for protection of land, air, and ocean resources.
 Also responsible for climate change adaptation and mitigation which can influence PAs Enforcement of environmental regulations.
 Training and monitoring of development in land and marine resources projects.
 Support community and state environmental projects.
 State-level R2R project partner leading implementation of SLM activities.
-Governor's Office Can introduce legislation to create new PAs · · · · · · Office of Economic Affairs: Agriculture Focal state agency for sustainable land management.
+Governor's Office Can introduce legislation to create new PAs imprementation of SEM activities.
+Office of Economic Affairs: Agriculture Focal state agency for sustainable land management.
 Current Chief is Chairman of the Island Food Community of Pohnpei (IFCP) as well as the Soil and Water Conservation Board.
 Encourages sustainable livelihoods, which indirectly support PA objectives.
 Conducts the current demonstration of dry litter piggery, composting and biogas as well as demonstration farms.
 Coordinate and facilitate sustainable land management activities among relevant partners.
 Work with College of Micronesia in implementing extension services.
 Coordinate agricultural field days and training programs with partners.
 Develop, deliver and manage information materials and services.
 Office of Economic Affairs: Fisheries and Aquaculture Lead state government agency in conservation and rehabilitation of marine life and ecosystem.
 Part of the team for monitoring and responsible for Work with Department of Public Safety, Division of Fish and Wildlife, on enforcement and issuance of permits for protected marine areas.
 Continue to